 Then, last month, I learned that I was wrong.
 The State of Ohio did exactly that.
 The potential prize money in the Ohio "Vax-a-Million" vaccine lottery, for the almost three million who have registered so far, is only $1 million.
 So the people there likely wish they were "one of us" in the State of New York, where the potential prize money in "Vax and Scratch" is $5 million.
 At the same time, they are probably happy not to be "one of us" in the State of New Jersey.
 The prize there is only a glass of wine.
 I wonder who decided that it should not be a ham sandwich.

 I understand why, in the United States, this money is not spent on public education instead of lotteries.
-Still, at a time when most of the world's indigenous population is looking at a timeframe of years to get vaccinated, these lotteries make a mockery the vaccine inequity in the world today.
+Still, at a time when most of the world's indigenous population is looking at a timeframe of years to get vaccinated, these lotteries are a mockery of the vaccine inequity in the world today.

 We can learn from the history of Mesoamerica that an occupied people will resist their occupation as long as they are able.
 If we choose not to learn that lesson from a few hundred years ago, we can instead learn it from a few weeks ago.
 The only surprising thing about the war (yes, it was a war) between Israel and Gaza last month was that the ceasefire happened as soon as it did — especially given the huge, one-sided advantages in terms of military superiority and resistance to the coronavirus.
 The only surprising thing from the days since the ceasefire is that some are now talking seriously about a permanent peace deal, even though further skirmishes erupted within only a few hours.